pjones/nix-hs/README.md

 package's dependencies (including GHC).

 The `bin` attribute of the derivation gives you access to this binary only derivation.
-For example, to create a docker container:
+For example, to create a docker container put the following in `docker.nix`:

 ```nix
 { pkgs ? import <nixpkgs> { }